YawenLiang0629/YawenLiang0629.github.io/_pages/about.md

 - *2021.09-2022.02*, Semester Project: *Investigation of Switching Loss Measurements of SiC MOSFETs*
   Supervised by **Anliang Hu** and **Prof. Dr. Jürgen Biela**

-  -  Modified the traditional double-pulse test circuit to enable zero voltage switching (ZVS) turn-on evaluation
+  -  Modified the traditional double-pulse test circuit to enable zero-voltage switching (ZVS) turn-on evaluation
   - Developed and implemented a ZVS control scheme using FPGA
   - Conducted experimental measurements and analysis of switching losses